 That leaves Gideon with an army of 10,000.
 Now the ratio is 13.5 Canaanites for every Israelite.
 Odds just got a lot worse.
 But God says, “Nope, still too big.
 We’re going to separate it out a little more.”
 And based on…of all things…how the men drink their water, God winnows down the Israelite forces to a mere 300 men.

-Now are ratio is an outlandish 450 Canaanites for every Israelite warrior.
+Now our ratio is an outlandish 450 Canaanites for every Israelite warrior.

 God says, “There’s one little part missing from your equation.
 You forgot to factor in that I’m on your side.”
 And, as always, that makes all the difference.